 This will open a dropdown with obvious choices as to where to export your file.
 With the free version of All-In-One WP Migration, there's only the File option.
 All other options are single extensions you can buy.
 We'll just be exporting to a file for our example.

-As soon as you click the “File” option, export process gets started.
+As soon as you click the “File” option, the export process gets started.

 The Export file is prepared in the plugin.
 Depending on your site size this may take some time.
 You will see a Download button at the end of the process.
 The file is also stored in the section on backups found in All-In-One WP Migrations > Backups.
 To download the Export file to your local computer click the Download button.
 Again, depending on the size of the file and of course, the internet speed; this process may take some time.